Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 A person or company that buys goods or services from a merchant.

 ## Decline
 A response to a request for authorization in which approval is refused.
-A merchant receiving a decline should not complete the transaction.
+A merchant receiving a decline should not complete the transaction

-## Deferred Billing
+## Deferred Authorization
-Identifies transactions where the billing occurred after the merchandise was delivered to the cardholder.
-Available for Visa only.
+Identifies transactions where the billing occurred after the merchandise was delivered to the customer.
+This normally occures because of offline payment transaction.

+## Deferred Bill Payment
+Identifies a bill pay transaction where a recurring or incremental payment is delayed and charged at a future date.

 ## Derived Unique Key Per Transaction
 Derived Unique Key Per Transaction (DUKPT) allows the encryption of a PIN via the use of a unique key for each transaction.

-## DBA (Doing business as)
+## Doing Business As
-Doing business as (DBA) refers to the specific name and location of the merchant's store where a bank card purchase is made.
+Doing business as (DBA) refers to the specific name and location of the merchant's store where a transaction is made.

 ## Debit Function Code
 Indicates the specific purpose of the message within its message class.